wout/dat-metadata-standard/README.md

 - [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
 - [AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html)

-Using [no license](https://choosealicense.com/no-permission/) is also an option to indicate that the software may not be used by anyone else than the creator.
+Using [no license](https://choosealicense.com/no-permission/) is also an option to indicate that no one other than the creator may use the software.

 ### **3**.
 Dependency